neilk/sizingstories/README.md

-# Sizing stories
+# Sizing development tasks

-*Or, things that complicate delivery*
+*Or, how hard will it be to do that thing?*

+As developers, we are often asked to shoot from the hip and estimate how long a thing will take.
+In your mind, you visualize the working code.
+You know you can blast out a pretty large program in no time.
+What could go wrong?
+Why do you have to limit yourself to tiny steps and fit that into whatever your product person uses for reporting?

+You probably _can_ blast out a prototype, even of a very large feature, very quickly!
+What's going to slow you down are all the interactions with other things, and making sure that what is coded is actually going to be useful.
+If you are working in a tiny shop with a couple of programmers, sizing tasks is less important.
+When you start working with more than 8 other programmers, or with other teams, it starts to become very important.

+This is a checklist I made to help my team remember all the things that complicate delivery.

+I've added sample "story points" and T-shirt sizes, but if you hate those methods, that's okay.

-Don't think about how long the task will take, but rather how complex the task is.
+If you take away one thing from this guide: try not to guess how long the task will take; instead think about how complex the task is.
 Some things which increase complexity:

 - Design needed
 - Configuration